THE CALIFORNIA COAST

 • Santa Barbara to Universal Studios (Hollywood) - 2 hrs.

-• If your planning to visit during the holidays, spring break or summer—consider purchasing the Universal Express pass.
+• If you're planning to visit during the holidays, spring break, or summer, consider purchasing the Universal Express pass.

-• Download the Universal Studio app.
-Navigate the park with wait times, maps, show times and more.
+• Download the Universal Studios app.
+Navigate the park with wait times, maps, show times, and more.

 • Get there early and try the popular rides first!
 Also, eat lunch at off-peak times to avoid long lines.